 This means that members of the audience are asked to refrain from using their electronic devices during the presentation.
 To help in this regard, your teen should defer references to websites and other online resources until the end of the talk in order to reduce the temptation of audience members to search the internet during the speech.

 Advise your young speaker to try to gauge the mood of the audience.
 That will require a bit of eye contact.
 Eye contact isn’t something scary, it’s the way people connect.
 When they look out into the room, what do they see?
 Does the audience look questioning or confused?
 Then you may need to explain your point a bit more.
 Are they restless?
 Maybe it’s time to bring your remarks to a close.
 Are they looking at you with rapt attention?
 Then—yes!—you’ve got this.

 Remind your teen to be prepared for questions.
 How do they do that?
 Have them anticipate the questions people are likely to ask—and formulate answers.
 And if someone asks something they can’t answer, that’s not a problem.
 Nobody knows it all.
 The appropriate response is, “I don’t know, but I’ll try to find out and share that information with you later.”

 Encourage your teen to go into their public speaking experience with a positive attitude.
 While you’re at it, make sure you show an encouraging face, too.
 Let your constructive optimism be the secret sauce that’s going to serve up a great delivery.
 Confidence is contagious.
 Project positivity for your teen and it’s likely that they’ll catch your upbeat attitude.
 Convey to them that they’ll be successful, and they will be more likely to believe it—and to be it, too.

 Applying these tools will help your student bridge the distance between stage fright and public speaking poise.
 Confident public speaking is a skill that can distinguish your teen in all their academic or professional pursuits.
-And now that you’ve got your teen prepared to step up to the podium, isn’t it time for you to discover your public speaking skills, too?
+And now that you’ve taught your teen how to fight stage fright, isn’t it time for you to discover your public speaking skills, too?